BREACH/TRIGGERBlog

 TL;DR

-SEC 8-K Item 1.05 requires public companies to disclose material cybersecurity incidents within four business days.
-"Material" means incidents that a reasonable investor would find important when making investment decisions—typically ransomware attacks, data exfiltration affecting customer data, system shutdowns, or breaches affecting confidentiality or integrity of personal data.
-Companies must include a description of the incident, its impact, remediation steps, and material costs.
-Delays are only permitted if the company reasonably believes disclosure would harm national security or law enforcement investigations.
+SEC 8-K Item 1.05, titled "Material Cybersecurity Incidents," requires public companies to disclose material cybersecurity incidents within four business days of determining the incident is material, not four business days from discovery.
+"Material" means incidents that a reasonable investor would find important when making investment decisions, typically ransomware attacks, data exfiltration affecting customer data, system shutdowns, or breaches affecting confidentiality or integrity of personal data.
+Companies must describe the material aspects of the incident's nature, scope, and timing, and its material impact or reasonably likely material impact on the company, including financial condition and results of operations.
+A delay is available only if the U.S. Attorney General determines that disclosure would pose a substantial risk to national security or public safety and notifies the SEC in writing.
 Failure to disclose can trigger SEC enforcement actions, fines, officer sanctions, and reputational damage.

 What Is SEC 8-K Item 1.05 Cybersecurity Disclosure?

-The rule applies to all companies subject to SEC reporting requirements—roughly 4,000+ public companies in the U.S. It does not apply to private companies, though state-level breach notification laws and cyber-insurance requirements may impose similar obligations.
+The rule applies to all companies subject to SEC reporting requirements, roughly 4,000-plus public companies in the U.S. It does not apply to private companies, though state-level breach notification laws and cyber-insurance requirements may impose similar obligations.

 When Must Companies File an 8-K for Cybersecurity Incidents?

 The triggering event is materiality.
-If a cybersecurity incident is "material"—meaning a reasonable investor would consider it important—the company must file within four business days.
+If a cybersecurity incident is "material," meaning a reasonable investor would consider it important, the company must file within four business days of that determination.

 The SEC does not define a single bright-line threshold (e.g., "losses over $X million" or "more than Y records affected").
 Instead, companies must apply a qualitative and quantitative test: